Central Mesic Hardwood Forest (Eastern) - MHc36

 Index values Rating Color 4.0 - 5.0 Excellent Green 3.0 – 3.99 Good Blue 2.0 – 2.99 Fair Yellow 1.0 – 1.99 Fair Orange 0.0 – 0.99 Fair White

 In general, trees with high understory presence and excellent R-, SE-, and SA-indices can be depended upon to produce enough advance regeneration to stock a stand after removal of canopy trees.
-In MHc37 forests sugar maple, ironwood, basswood, and American elm are almost always present in usable abundance; however American elm is not long-lived after reaching the height of 10m.
+In MHc36 forests basswood, ironwood, sugar maple, and red maple are almost always present in usable abundance.
 At maturity these species dominate both the understory and overstory, and the forest is self-sustaining.

-Trees with excellent R-index values have no problem establishing on an undisturbed forest floor in mature MHc37 forests.
-Sugar maple, ironwood, basswood, American elm, and northern red oak readily establish by seed without any seedbed preparation.
-Quaking aspen suckers are almost always present when represented in the canopy.
+Trees with excellent R-index values have no problem establishing on an undisturbed forest floor in mature MHc36 forests.
+Basswood, ironwood, sugar maple, northern red oak, red maple, black ash, bitternut hickory, and American elm readily establish by seed without any seedbed preparation.
+Quaking aspen and big-toothed aspen suckers are almost always present when represented in the canopy.
 The remainder of trees in the table need to establish by seed, but have lower R-index values.
-This indicates a germination need that is not fully met in a mature MHc37 forest.
-The need is often species-specific, thus silvicultural improvement requires knowledge of the tree’s silvics and its competitive context following silvicultural treatment in MHc37 forests.
-Common germination hurdles in MHc37 forests are: freedom from root competition, insufficient light/heat due to proximal shade from shrubs and subcanopy trees, lack of well-decomposed nurse logs, thick duff in stands unaffected by earthworms, and lack of seed source.
+This indicates a germination need that is not fully met in a mature MHc36 forest.
+The need is often species-specific, thus silvicultural improvement requires knowledge of the tree’s silvics and its competitive context following silvicultural treatment in MHc36 forests.
+Common germination hurdles in MHc36 forests are: freedom from root competition, insufficient light/heat due to proximal shade from shrubs and subcanopy trees, lack of well-decomposed nurse logs, thick duff in stands unaffected by earthworms, and lack of seed source.

 Trees with excellent SE- and SA-index need no silvicultural assistance recruiting to tree size in an unmanaged forest.
-Sugar maple, basswood, ironwood, and red maple do this in MHc37 forests.
-Of these trees, ironwood and American elm have some difficulty recruiting to heights much over 10m.
+Basswood, ironwood, sugar maple, and red maple do this in MHc36 forests.
+Of these trees, ironwood and red maple have some difficulty recruiting to heights much over 10m.
 Ironwood is limited by its inherent short stature.
-American elm is first susceptible to Dutch elm disease at that approximate height.
 Trees with either a good or fair SE- or SA-index would likely benefit from intermediate silvicultural treatment as long as establishment isn’t a problem.
 If the SE-index is the lower of the two then early survival and growth is the issue, and treatments like cleaning and spacing may help to diminish proximal competition.
-This may be the case for quaking aspen and balsam fir.
 This may be the case for bur oak, but its R-index is also low, suggesting that establishment and early growth are both a problem.
 If the SA-index is the lower of the two then the issue is most likely sufficient light as the trees try to emerge from the shrub layer, and overhead release may help to promote the advance regeneration.
-This is clearly the case for northern red oak; and it may be the case for green ash.
-Trees like paper birch with poor understory indices may need to be regenerated in open habitat where recruitment under a canopy isn’t an issue.
+This is clearly the case for green ash, black ash, and quaking aspen and may be the case for northern red oak, bitternut hickory, American elm; however American elm is short-lived at heights over 10m.
+Trees like big-toothed aspen, paper birch, white pine, white oak, and yellow birch with poor, or very poor understory indices generally need to be regenerated using even-aged silvicultural strategies where recruitment under a canopy isn’t an issue.

 Understanding natural disturbance regimes is prerequisite for designing silvicultural systems and treatments that emulate natural processes.
 Theoretically, 'natural' treatments favor trees adapted to the site, conserve local gene pools by relying on natural regeneration, maintain native plants in the understory, are less risky than agricultural approaches, and cheaper to implement.
 Because clear-cutting and other stand-regenerating systems are so often employed, it is important to determine which NPCs were maintained by stand-replacing disturbances and, further, to estimate the natural rotation.
 For many NPCs the natural rotation far exceeds commercial rotation, and this requires us to look to other silvicultural strategies for harvest and regeneration.
 Thus, we must also estimate the frequency and intensity of disturbances that maintain these kinds of forest communities.